 There is a quite clear and obvious distinction between a caravan and motorhome here so I am going to refer to a single line definition for both:

-What is a Motorhome?motorhome is mobile recreational vehicle (RV) which which contains both the engine and living accommodation within one vehicle or unit.
+What is a Motorhome?
+A motorhome is mobile recreational vehicle (RV) which which contains both the engine and living accommodation within one vehicle or unit.

 What is a Caravan?
 A touring caravan is a leisure vehicle equipped for living in during holidays and typically towed by a car.